Financing Vehicle Modification

 Helpful Resource: Adapting Motor Vehicles for People with Disabilities – National Highway Traffic Safety Administration

-Car Talk – website has a special section on funding for accessible vehicles, with suggestions of possible sources.
+Car Talk – website has a Special Needs Zone which has info on funding for accessible vehicles, and suggestions for possible sources.

 Financial Assistance Resources